 One of the reasons that staghorn fern care seems daunting is that the plant’s anatomy differs from that of most other common houseplants -- even other ferns.
 There are about 12,000 fern species, and ferns are amongst the most ancient plants.
-Whereas other plant species reproduce through flowers and seeds, ferns have neither; rather, they release microscopic spores into the air, which eventually become new plants.
+While other plant species reproduce through flowers and seeds, ferns release microscopic spores into the air, which eventually become new plants.

 Fern leaves are actually called fronds, and staghorn ferns have two types.
 The first, and most prominent, is the “antler” frond - these are the large, bifurcated leaves that shoot out of the center of the plant, and from which staghorn ferns get their names, since they resemble the antlers of deer or moose.
 Spores develop on the lower these fronds, and look a bit like brown fuzz -- don’t remove the spores!
 This is a no-no in staghorn fern care.

 The second type of staghorn fern frond is called the shield frond.
 These are the round, hard plate-like leaves that surround the base of the plant.
 Their function is to protect the plant roots, and take up water and nutrients.
 These fronds start out green, but eventually turn brown and dry up.
 This is a totally normal part of the staghorn fern life-cycle -- and one of the most common misconceptions in staghorn fern care.
 A brown shield frond does not mean your staghorn fern is dying, and dried shield fronds should never be removed!

 How Much Light Does a Staghorn Fern Need?